CodeFoodPixels/website-hexo/source/_posts/the-viewbuilder-pattern.md

 By using a viewbuilder we only gather this data once within a set interval, reducing the load on any APIs used and reducing the work done during the call from the frontend.

+This may sound just like caching, but there are 2 key differences.
+The first is that caching is usually done on the first request.
+In cases of heavy traffic sites, this can result in a cache stampede and potentially bringing your site down.
+The second difference is that this is a transformed cache, so there is no extra processing necessary when making the request.

 The downside of the viewbuilder approach is that the data is only as fresh as the frequency of the viewbuilder.
 This may be a problem for some use cases, but it was acceptable for us.

 ## Anatomy of a viewbuilder